mvolkmann/blog/src/swift/Xcode.md

 To close a pull request without merge it:

-- Open the "Source Control Navigator" by clicking the second navigator tab or pressing cmd-2.
+- Open the Source Control Navigator.
 - Click the "Changes" tab.
 - In the "Pull Request" section, select the title of a pull request.
 - Click the downward chevron on the right side of the "Merge..." button